utopia-rise/godot-kotlin-jvm/docs/src/doc/contribution/knowledge-base/entry-generation.md

 To mitigate that problem we switched to [KSP (Kotlin Symbol Processing API)](https://github.com/google/ksp) which is basically a Kotlin Annotation Processor (KAPT) on steroids.
 Meaning it in essence is a compiler plugin which lets you inspect the source code being compiled through a abstracted and simplified API.
-This means for us that we can work against a more stable api and the work of keeping it up to date with Kotlin compiler changes is offloaded to a well maintained open source project with far more people with better knowledge about the internal workings of the Kotlin compiler.
+This means for us that we can work against a more stable API and the work of keeping it up to date with Kotlin compiler changes is offloaded to a well maintained open source project with far more people with better knowledge about the internal workings of the Kotlin compiler.

 We use our implementation of a Kotlin Symbol Processing to gather all needed information for the entry generator and convert it into the format it understands.